Save to My DOJO

-- In the virtual compatibility mode, the RDM acts like a virtual disk file.
+- RDM in virtual compatibility mode, LUN behaves as if it were a virtual disk.
 The RDM can use snapshots.

 For completeness’ sake, I’ll briefly cover what exactly comprises an RDM disk in terms of VM files.

-As can be seen in the next screenshot, I’m inspecting an RDM file using the more command from ESXi’s shell.
+As can be seen in the next screenshot, I’m inspecting a VMware RDM disk file using the more command from ESXi’s shell.
 Prior to this, I took a note of the RDM disk’s filename from the VM’s settings.
 Looking at the directory listing in putty, there are at least 2 files associated with the RDM disk.
-Just like you’ll find with conventional VMDK disks, RDM disks have a descriptor, the output of which can be seen below.
+Just like you’ll find with conventional VMDK disks, VMware RDM disks have a descriptor, the output of which can be seen below.

 Under the Extent Description section, you’ll find a reference to a mapping or pointer file which is listed as <VM NAME>-rdm.vmdk.
 This latter file is what maps to the LUN we previously mounted, as a device, in ESXi.

-It’s good to know how this information is used as it allows you to recreate an RDM disk should the descriptor end up corrupted or deleted by mistake.
+It’s good to know how this information is used as it allows you to recreate an RDM disk if the virtual disk is either corrupted or not a supported format RDM.
 The whole process is detailed in this KB article.